felixhageloh/uebersicht/README.md

     coffee server/server.coffee -d <path/to/widget/dir> -p <port>

 Then point your browser to `localhost:<port>`.
-Naturally, you will need to have NodeJS and the following dependcies installed:
+Naturally, you will need to have NodeJS and the following dependencies installed:

     npm install -g coffee-script
     npm install -g grunt-cli